Skip to Content

 According to Mayo Clinic, gout can be an absolute nightmare to deal with, so it’s understandable why people in the medieval ages were looking for some unique solutions.
 But it’s unclear how they came to this conclusion…

-To treat gout, it’s been found that owls (yes, owls) were plucked open, cleaned, salted, and into an oven.
+To treat gout, it’s been found that owls (yes, owls) were plucked open, cleaned, salted, and put into an oven.
 The presumably very dead owl was then pounded with boar’s grease and placed on the area of gout.

-Clearly, this raises a number of important questions, the most important one being: how did they even go about catching owls in the first place?
+This raises a number of important questions, the most important one being: how did they even go about catching owls in the first place?

 4. Wearing Dead Animals to Treat a Migraine